San Francisco United Democratic Club

 Section 2.
 Endorsement Procedure for Candidates and Ballot Measures

-- The Political Action Committee shall manage the endorsement procedures in accordance with the Policy and Procedures Manual and this Section of the Bylaws.
+- The Internal Operations Committee shall manage the endorsement procedures in accordance with the Policies and Procedures Manual and this Section of the Bylaws.

 - All candidates and measures declared with the Department of Elections shall be informed in writing of endorsement procedures.

-- All candidates and measures declared with the Department of Elections shall be invited to speak to membership.
+- All candidates and measures declared with the Department of Elections shall be invited to communicate with membership electronically and/or in-person.

-- A questionnaire may be required at the discretion of the Political Engagement Committee, and uniformly applied to candidates in each race or campaigns for each measure.
+- A questionnaire may be required at the discretion of the Internal Operations Committee, and uniformly applied to candidates in each race or campaigns for each measure.

-- For candidate races not subject to ranked choice voting, a candidate must receive the same threshold of votes as required by the Department of Elections to win.
+- Candidates not subject to ranked choice voting must receive the same threshold of votes as required by the Department of Elections to win;

-- For candidate races subject to ranked choice voting, a candidate must receive at least fifty percent plus one vote to receive the sole endorsement of the Club.
-If no candidate receives fifty percent plus one vote, then the Club shall endorse 1st, 2nd and 3rd choices in order of votes received.
+- Candidates subject to ranked choice voting must receive more than half of votes cast, excluding blank ballots or abstentions to receive the sole endorsement of the Club.
+If no candidate receives more than half of votes cast, then the Club shall endorse 1st, 2nd and 3rd choices in order of votes received.

 - The Board is permitted to submit recommendations for any item under endorsement consideration by the Club.
 Such a recommendation must have the support of two-thirds of the Board to be presented to the Club’s membership.

-- If any candidate or measure endorsed by the Organization misrepresents the endorsement of the Organization, the endorsement will be automatically lost.
-This includes failure to include the specific ranking of any endorsement for #2 or #3 ranking, a dual endorsement, or other specific comments.
+- If any candidate or measure endorsed by the Organization misrepresents the endorsement of the Organization, the endorsement will be automatically revoked.
+This includes failure to include the specific ranking of any endorsement for #2 or #3 ranking, or other specific comments.
 At the President’s discretion, the details of the endorsement may be provided in writing to the candidates, and the candidate may be required to sign to acknowledge receipt.

-- Specific policies and procedures of the Club shall be incorporated into the Club Policy and Procedures Manual.
+- Specific policies and procedures of the Club shall be incorporated into the Club Policies and Procedures Manual.
 Nothing in said manual may override these Bylaws.

-- Application of the Policy and Procedures Manual may be suspended by two-thirds (2/3) of the Board members present and voting.
+- Application of the Policies and Procedures Manual may be suspended by two-thirds (2/3) of the Board members present and voting in-person or electronically.

-- The Policy and Procedures Manual may be amended at any regularly scheduled meeting of the Board at which a quorum is present by a majority vote of those present and voting.
+- The Policies and Procedures Manual may be amended at any regularly scheduled meeting of the Board at which a quorum is present by a majority vote of those present and voting.

 ARTICLE VII.
 GENERAL PROVISIONS